An Author's Starter Kit

 You may think as an author, all you might need is Google Docs, and you're done.
 But if you're serious about writing and self-publishing, you will probably need a few tools to help you get 'er done.

-I've tried a ton of the tools out there, but these are some of the tools that I love and adore and use for every single book that you may want or need as well:
+I've tried a ton of the tools out there, but these are some of the tools that I love and adore and use for every project that you may want or need as well.

-• If you are plotter meaning you plot your books rather than just sitting down and writing what comes to you, plotting is made easy with Plottr.
+• If you are a plotter like me, meaning you plot your books rather than just sitting down and writing what comes to you, plotting is made easy with Plottr.
 They have a TON of visual outlines, story structure bibles, character arc templates, series planning, and cloud and device syncing.
 Even better, you can drag/drop your events and set it up however you want.
-For me, I built The Curse of Beauty off the timeline and the character arcs.
+For me, I built my award-winning book, The Curse of Beauty, off the timeline and the character arcs I created in Plottr.
 In the picture below, each dot expands to encompass the plot elements and you can drag and drop it, fully customizable.
-Anyway, it's an amazing tool!
+It's an amazing tool!
 And because I love Plottr so much, I signed up to be an affiliate.
 The link is a referral link, so if you sign-up through my link, I get a small commission at no cost to you.

 • After drafting, you edit.
 And for me, edits occur in MS Word.
 In case you were asking, yes, Scrivener exports into MS Word.

 • Formatting made easy with Vellum.
 It is software made for Mac.
 If you don't have a Mac or don't want to rent Mac space, I recommend using Atticus.
 I have both, used both, both are wonderful.
-I tend to lean toward Vellum even though the price point is tad heftier.
-And why yes, you can import your finalized, edited MS Word manuscript straight into Vellum or Atticus.
+I tend to lean toward Vellum because I think it is a little easier to use even though the price point is tad heftier; however, Atticus seems to be more responsive to author needs and updates more often with added features.
+And if you are curious, why yes, you can import your finalized, edited MS Word manuscript straight into Vellum or Atticus.
 And if you ever need to export your book, Vellum exports to MS Word and Atticus export to MS Word feature is in the works as of this blog post date.
-Both Vellum and Atticus create all the files you need for Amazon exclusivity, wide distribution, and selling direct through BookFunnel delivery serivce.
+Both Vellum and Atticus create all the files you need for Amazon exclusivity, wide distribution, and selling direct through BookFunnel delivery service.

 • I use Canva and BookBrush for book covers, creative design work, developing book trailers, author stationery, author merchandise, and ad creation.
-You probably don't 100% need both, but I've found BookBrush to valuable for product mockups that Canva just can't accomplish in the same way, but Canva is more valuable to me for everything else.
+You probably don't 100% need both, but I've found BookBrush valuable for product mockups that Canva just can't accomplish in the same way, but Canva is more valuable to me for everything else.
 I like BookBrush single mockups and series with more than 3 books better than MockupShots (which is forthcoming in the list); however MockupShots has much better (in my opinion) lifestyle images and alot more to choose from.
-See picture of a product mockup in BookBrush:
+For what you can do in Canva, see about 90% of the design work on my website and author social media sites.
+For my standalone book images that I import into Canva, I use BookBrush.
+I find they are unique book angles, reveals, product placements, and just done really well as in the cover isn't stretched and it allows you to add the spine or the back of a paperback.
+See pictures of a product mockup in BookBrush below:

 • Next, you need a website.
 In the past, I used GoDaddy Websites+Marketing for my website because I've had it forever, but I've heard good things about Nrdly, and Nrdly was made and designed specifically for authors.
-It is a WordPress theme.
+I did give Nrdly a try in December 2022, but WordPress and I just didn't get along.

-• Blog Update: I've now migrated to Shopify to scale my readership, but I wouldn't go to Shopify until you have a backlist of which to bundle and sell or if you want to sell something to your audience.
-Other options for selling directly are PayHip, Gumroad, ThriveCart/SamCart, etc. I use PayHip as my backup sales site in case something happens with PayHip.
+• 2023 Blog Update: I've now migrated to Shopify to scale my readership, but I wouldn't go to Shopify until you have a backlist of which to bundle and sell or if you want to sell something to your audience.
+Other options for selling directly are PayHip, Gumroad, ThriveCart/SamCart, etc. I use PayHip as my backup sales site in case something happens with Shopify because PayHip is free.
 I used Gumroad a long time ago, but I don't even remember my login at this point.
 I also have ThriveCart which I bought during a liftetime subscription.
 Right now, Shopify has disallowed ThriveCart and SamCart to integrate with it, but I plan on using ThriveCart for my affiliate sales so I don't have to pay for a monthly subscription through Shopify.
 Its in the works, so I will update once I get there.
-AND yes, they all work with BookFunnel digital book delivery service.
+AND yes, they all work with BookFunnel digital book delivery service (later in the list).

 • Once you've got a website, you need to start growing a newsletter and getting an email list.
 My go-to is Mailerlite.
 They are free up to 2,000 subscribers and then reasonably priced after that.
 They have amazing drag-and-drop features, and I all around love the simplicity of the tool.
 Another one I have not used but it comes highly recommended is AuthorEmail.
 It is built specifically for authors.